Hubs-Foundation/hubs-docs/docs/hubs-cloud-managing-content.md

 ### Editing content

-Approved Content can have one or more **tags**.
-To update these tags, click on the **Edit** button at the far right of the list for the item you want to edit.
+To update content, click on the **Edit** button at the far right of the list for the item you want to edit.
 There you can edit the name, status, and tags of the item:

 ![Hubs Cloud Edit Scene](img/hubs-cloud-edit-scene.png)